VenalityXT/Basic-Routed-VLAN-Lab-in-Cisco-Packet-Tracer/README.md

  dns-server 8.8.8.8
 ```

-### Deep Explanation
+### What These Commands Accomplish

 - **`ip dhcp excluded-address`**
-  Prevents DHCP from leasing certain addresses.
+  Prevents DHCP from assigning important addresses.
-  - `.1` = gateway
-  - `.10` = reserved static host
+  `.1` is reserved as the gateway; `.10` is held for future static use.

 - **`ip dhcp pool VLAN10_Pool`**
-  Creates a pool used exclusively by VLAN10.
+  Creates a DHCP pool named after the VLAN for clarity.
-  💡 Pool naming aligned with VLAN ID is an enterprise best practice.

-- **`network 192.168.10.0 255.255.255.0`**
+- **`network`**
-  Specifies the subnet for DHCP leases.
+  Specifies the subnet and mask that the pool is allowed to lease.

-- **`default-router 192.168.10.1`**
+- **`default-router`**
+  Specifies the gateway that DHCP clients will use.
-  Supplies the **default gateway** to clients — must match the router’s VLAN10 subinterface.
+  This must match the router’s future VLAN10 subinterface.

-- **`dns-server 8.8.8.8`**
+- **`dns-server`**
-  Assigns Google’s DNS to DHCP clients.
+  Distributes Google’s public DNS server to clients.

+### Engineering Note
+DHCP pools are mapped to VLANs by matching the **gateway IP** and the **network statement**, not by their names.

 ---

-# 4. VLAN Creation & Switch Access Port Assignment
+# 4. VLAN Creation & Access Port Assignment on the Switch

-We now build the segmented Layer 2 domains inside the switch.
+We configured VLAN segmentation and assigned interfaces to the appropriate VLAN.

 ![Step 3]("images/Step 3.png")

-### Commands Entered
+### Commands Used

 ```bash
 vlan 10